pfgithub/scpl/docs/actions/addtoupnext.md

 ## Add to Up Next / AddtoUpNext (internally `is.workflow.actions.addmusictoupnext`)

+> This action is not yet complete.
+Some arguments may be missing.

 > This action requires that Shortcuts has permission to use WFAppleMusicAccessResource,[object Object].